What is a Deficiency Judgment

 A foreclosure may result in cancellation of debt income depending on whether the bank pursues a deficiency judgment.
 If the mortgage lender gets a deficiency judgment for the difference between the property value on foreclosure sale date and the mortgage balance the lender is not forgiving any part of the loan.
 If the bank chooses not to pursue a deficiency judgment, or pursues the judgment unsuccessfully, the borrower may incur income tax liability for debt forgiveness.

 In December, 2007, Congress acted to protect many debtors from income tax liability associated with foreclosure avoidance.
 The Mortgage Forgiveness Debt Relief Act of 2007 states that homeowners will not be subject to income tax from release from mortgage liability if and to the extent the mortgage proceeds were used to buy or improve their primary residence.
 There is no income tax shelter from forgiveness of mortgage debts for investment property, vacation homes, or mortgages used for businesses or to pay off credit card balances.
-The protection expired in December, 2012 however it has been extended every year sense.
+The protection expired in December, 2012 however it has been extended every year sense and was recently extended until 2025 as part of the COVID-19 Relief Package.
 You should speak with an attorney or CPA familiar with the new law to see if you qualify for income tax protection.

 For those borrowers who do not qualify for protection of the new Act there is an insolvency exception to imputed income from the cancellation of mortgage debt.
 If a borrower is financially insolvent when he surrenders the mortgaged property to the lender voluntarily or through foreclosure there will be no imputed income.
 A borrower who files bankruptcy is presumed to be insolvent, so that a bankruptcy debtor cannot suffer imputed income tax liability because the bankruptcy discharges personal liability under a mortgage note.
 More information is available from IRS Publication 908 and IRS tax form 982.
 Both forms can be found at irs.gov.